pokt-network/pocket-aat-js/README.md

     <a href="https://github.com/pokt-network/pocket-aat-js/issues"><img src="https://img.shields.io/github/issues-closed/pokt-network/pocket-aat-js.svg"/></a>
 </div>

-Before you can start using the library, you have to get a Developer ID by [registering for Testnet](https://pocket-network.readme.io/docs/how-to-participate#section-for-developers).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.